 There have been frequent calls to impose further rate regulation on the cable industry.
 It is possible that Congress or the FCC may adopt new constraints on the retail pricing or packaging of cable programming.
 For example, there has been legislative and regulatory interest in requiring cable operators to offer historically bundled programming services on an à la carte basis.
-Federal rate regulations include certain marketing restrictions that limit our flexibility in pricing or packaging our services and equipment.
-As we attempt to respond to a changing marketplace with competitive pricing practices, we may face regulations that impede our ability to compete.
+In addition, the FCC recently initiated a proceeding exploring how programming practices involving multichannel video programming distributors ("MVPDs") affect the availability of diverse and independent programming.
+As we attempt to respond to a changing marketplace with competitive marketing and pricing practices, we may face regulations that impede our ability to compete.